Mountain Harvest Farm LLC

-Community Supported Agriculture (CSA) is a mutually-beneficial relationship between producer and customer or "shareholder" in which both share in the bounty and risk of sustainable agriculture.
-In exchange for a pre-season fee paid by the shareholder, the producer commits to providing the shareholder with a box of fresh vegetables on a weekly basis.
+Community Supported Agriculture (CSA) is a mutually-beneficial relationship between farmer and customer or "shareholder" in which both share in the bounty and risk of sustainable agriculture.
+In exchange for a pre-season fee paid by the shareholder, the farmer commits to providing the shareholder with a box of fresh vegetables on a weekly basis.
 The shareholder accepts the risk that crop variety may change with the risks inherent in agriculture.
-The producer accepts the responsibility of providing shareholders with consistency and quality each week.
+The farmer accepts the responsibility of providing shareholders with consistency and quality each week.

 By joining a farmshare or CSA program, you are becoming a part of the farm and investing in us so that we can grow your food.
 Your upfront investment helps us take good care of the crops and purchase materials in the spring when the farm is not generating income.
 Then we turn that investment into healthful food and return it to you throughout the season!